KxSystems/docs/docs/kb/kdb-tick.md

 ```

-### `clog.q`
+### `clog.q` collection

 The default version of `c.q` linked to above connects to a TP and starts collecting data.
 Sometimes that’s not enough and you want to replay the log through the task first.
 (For example, to get the Open/High/Low for the day, not just since starting the task.)
 For that, use `clog.q` instead.

 :fontawesome-brands-github:
 [simongarland/tick/clog.q](https://github.com/simongarland/tick/blob/master/clog.q)